roman-neuhauser/Ansel-wiki/Contributing-to-Ansel.md

 # Bugs

-R&Darktable puts a different interface on top of darktable's core.
-If you face bugs only affecting the GUI, they most likely belong to R&Darktable's bug tracker.
+Ansel puts a different interface on top of darktable's core.
+If you face bugs only affecting the GUI, they most likely belong to Ansel's bug tracker.
 If you face bugs affecting picture processing (garbled output, crash during image processing, styles and presets issues, etc.), they most likely belong to upstream darktable's bug tracker.

 # Testing new features